 (Technology Update: Our asset-allocation planning tool is made available on The Oxford Club’s site for all Members.
 MP3 recordings are available online for most Oxford Club seminars.
 Transcripts are made available for Market Wake-Up Call videos, and the Club’s use of video expands online.)

 - Marc Lichtenfeld takes over the successful dividend-oriented portfolio for the Club’s mid-month issue, which is now called The Ultimate Income Letter.

-- Julia Guth, Alexander Green and the team start Total Financial Solution meetings for new Members of The Chairman’s Circle – and all sell out.
+- Julia Guth, Alexander Green and the team start Total Financial Solution meetings for new Chairman’s Circle Members – and all sell out.

 - Robert Williams, Editorial Director for the Club, is promoted to Publisher of the new Wall Street Daily, an Agora Inc. affiliate.

 - Jeff Yastine, former PBS Nightly Business Report journalist, takes over as the Club’s Editorial Director.
 He launches the Weekly Briefing trading services summary for Chairman’s Circle Members.

 - Alex Green publishes the second book in his Spiritual Wealth series by Wiley Press.

 - Club Members enjoy VIP financial tours and cruises around the world, from Munich and Vienna to St. Petersburg, Canada, Nicaragua, Italy and Southeast Asia.

 - Marc Lichtenfeld launches his best-selling book, Get Rich With Dividends: A Proven System for Double-Digit Returns.

 - Marc’s 10-11-12 System becomes so popular that many Members ask Marc for an advisory service based on his plan for generating income through compounding dividends.